dart-lang/site-www/src/dart-2.0.md

 the runtime try to infer something more specific than `dynamic`.

-While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num`, take much of the burden of specifying types away from the developer.
+While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` take much of the burden of specifying types away from the developer.
 Dart 2.0 offers the advantages of a strongly typed language, while only requiring slightly more work compared to Dart 1.x.